-Large language models (LLMs) have demonstrated remarkable ability on a variety of downstream tasks such as planning \citep{huang:2022}, commonsense reasoning \citep{kojima:2022}, information retrieval \citep{lewis2020retrieval,kim2022ask} and code completion \citep{austin2021program,biderman2022fooling}, to name just a few.
-When finetuned with human feedback, LLMs obtain higher ratings on desiderata like helpfulness \citep{ouyang2022InstructGPT,bai2022training}, and are proposed as conversational agents \citep{thoppilan:et:al:2022}.
-Despite the widespread use and deployment of LLMs as conversational agents, there has been limited evaluation of their ability to navigate contextual commonsense knowledge.
+Large language models (LLMs) have demonstrated remarkable ability on a variety of downstream tasks such as planning \citep{huang:2022}, commonsense reasoning \citep{kojima:2022}, information retrieval \citep{lewis2020retrieval,kim2022ask} and code completion \citep{austin2021program,biderman2022fooling}, to name a few.
+When fine-tuned with human feedback, LLMs obtain higher ratings on desiderata like helpfulness \citep{ouyang2022InstructGPT,bai2022training}, and are proposed as conversational agents \citep{thoppilan:et:al:2022}.
+Despite the widespread use of LLMs as conversational agents, there has been limited evaluation of their ability to navigate contextual commonsense knowledge.